Immanuel Wallerstein

 Immanuel Maurice Wallerstein (/ˈwɔːlərstiːn/; September 28, 1930 – August 31, 2019) was an American sociologist and economic historian.
-He is perhaps best known for his development of the general approach in sociology which led to the emergence of his world-systems approach.
+He is perhaps best known for his development in sociology of world-systems approach.
 He was a Senior Research Scholar at Yale University from 2000 until his death in 2019, and published bimonthly syndicated commentaries through Agence Global on world affairs from October 1998 to July 2019.

 He was the 13th president of International Sociological Association (1994–1998).

 Personal life and education

-His parents, Sara Günsberg (born in 1895) and Menachem Lazar Wallerstein (born in 1890), were Polish Jews from Galicia who moved to Berlin, because of the World War, where they married in 1919.
+His parents, Sara Günsberg (born in 1895) and Menachem Lazar Wallerstein (born in 1890), were Polish Jews from Galicia who moved to Berlin, because of World War I, where they married in 1919.
 Two years later, Sara gave birth to their first son, Solomon.
 In 1923, the Wallerstein family emigrated to New York, where Immanuel was born.
 On the "list of alien passengers for the United States" at the time of his family's emigration, the nationality of his mother and brother was described as Polish.

 Having grown up in a politically conscious family, Wallerstein first became interested in world affairs as a teenager.
 He received all three of his degrees from Columbia University: a BA in 1951, an MA in 1954, and a PhD in 1959, where he completed his dissertation under the supervision of Hans L. Zetterberg and Robert Staughton Lynd.
 However, throughout his life, Wallerstein also studied at other universities around the world, including Oxford University from 1955 to 1956, Université libre de Bruxelles, Universite Paris 7 Denis Diderot, and Universidad Nacional Autónoma de México.

 From 1951 to 1953 Wallerstein served in the U.S. Army.
 After his discharge, he wrote a master's thesis on McCarthyism as a phenomenon of American political culture.
 The widely cited work, as Wallerstein himself later stated, "confirmed my sense that I should consider myself, in the language of the 1950s, a 'political sociologist.

-Wallerstein married Beatrice Friedman in 1964, and had a daughter, Katharine, two years later.
-He was stepfather to Beatrice's two children from a previous marriage.
+Wallerstein married Beatrice Friedman in 1964, and had a daughter, Katharine Wallerstein, two years later.
+He was stepfather to Beatrice's two children from a previous marriage, Susan Morgenstern and Robert Morgenstern.
 He and Beatrice had five grandchildren.